aibasel-teaching/krummstab/README.md

 After completing these steps, the new submission will be processed as usual by future calls to Krummstab, in particular by the `collect` and `send` commands.

+### Multiple Submissions from the Same Team
+There can be multiple submissions for the same team in ADAM.
+This can happen when team members submit separately without forming a team on ADAM or when a new version of a submission is uploaded with a different filename.
+Submissions are only overwritten if the new file has the same name as the previous version, otherwise all zip files remain available.
+Such cases must be handled manually when marking the submissions.

 # Development